zowe/docs-site/docs/user-guide/install-zos.md

 IEE842I ZOWESVR DUPLICATE NAME FOUND- REENTER COMMAND WITH 'A='
 ```

-This is because there is more than one started task named ZOWESVR.
+This error results when there is more than one started task named ZOWESVR.
 To resolve the issue, stop the required ZOWESVR instance by issuing the following commands:

 ```
 /C ZOWESVR,A=asid